The Sales Ready Product: Compressing B2B Sales Cycles — Part 2

 - Product Provisioning or Installation — Integrate wizard-driven activation, automated help support, technical marketing content and information for paid-products.

-- Data Aggregation/Integration — Create seamless integration of prospect/customer data to your systems that automatically triggers context and persona specific marketing nurture.
+- Data Aggregation/Integration — Create seamless integration of prospect/customer data to your system for rapid demoing and to automatically trigger context and persona specific marketing nurture.

 - Sales Conversion — Automatically trigger sales tools and actions based on specific prospect/customer product usage.
 Automate purchases.